UoA-eResearch/eresearch-cookbook/documentation/instructions_for_writing_instructions.md

 instrutions and the task.
 (Explicit subgoals can also indirectly help learning, as they often re-occur in different recipes/contexts).

-- Describe one action per step.
+- Break each goal/sub goal into single steps.
+Describe one action per step.

 - Word order should mirror action order. e.g. don't write "switch on after releasing the red lever."
 Instead write "Release the red lever and switch on